ConeCatLus/game-show/README.md

 $ node server.js
 ```

-Open the webb adress displayed in the terminal and start your quiz! in a browser (for the host).
+Open the web address displayed in the terminal and start your quiz!
 Players scan the QR code to join.